andrevidela/andrevidela.github.io/_posts/2025-01-11-program-pipelines.idr.md

 ```

 Of course this is pure fantasy, there is no error reporting, no way to debug it, and no command line tool.
 But the core idea is compelling: what if there was a way to implement a compiler as a single pipeline of operation that clearly describes what each step achieves?
 For this, we're going to define _pipelined programs_ using Idris, because it uses dependent types, and it is reasonably fast and production ready.
-We define a _pipeline_ as a list of _Types_, each type represents an intermediate stage.
+We define a _pipeline_ as a list of _Types_, each type represents an intermediate layer.

 ```idris
 Pipeline : Nat -> Type